josshhz11/ManUnitedFixtureReminders/README.md

 ## How can we use this script?

+This script requires the installation of numerous applications as well as python libraries.
+Firstly, a [chrome driver](https://chromedriver.storage.googleapis.com/index.html?path=94.0.4606.61/) with a version the same as the Chrome application installed on your computer should be downloaded.
+A path in your file explorer/finder to the location of the chrome driver should be initialized in the code.

+The python libraries required can be downloaded by running the command-line arguments in the terminal:
+`pip install [library name]`

+This should be done for the python libraries: selenium, bs4, pandas, datetime, schedule and time.
+The libraries 'smtplib', 'sys', and 'email.mime' should already be installed in your computer by default.

+Next, you require an email account that you'd want to use to send the automated emails.
+It would be preferred to not use an email with important personal information on it as it would have a lower level of security, since it is being used to automate tasks.
+For this email account to be valid to use, you need to enable the [access for less secure apps'](https://myaccount.google.com/lesssecureapps?pli=1&rapt=AEjHL4Mh5zS9ZPAma7M_CaXLxEPVFJZ07y9eaGVEg8U96ww_hpPGPmN48MfAR9Mg3OF0_BFkae8oNH1oSTfzzasMKT98GdwgBA) feature as Google flags this to be a less secure form of login.
+You should also initialize (an) email recipient(s) for the email to be sent to.

+Afterwards, you should be good to go!

 ## How does this script work?
 There is 4 parts to this script, whereby I will explain how each works below.